gretchenriggs/Nature...Or-Not-/README.md

 Next, the RGB pixel values were normalized from 1-255 to 0-1 by dividing by 255, and centered around 0, by subtracting the mean of the X training data pixel values.
 The mean pixel values for the R, G, & B components were consistent with each other, so the decision was made to use the mean of all 3 channels together to subtract from the data.

 The labels (y) values also need some preperation before being fed into the neural net.
 The labeled y data is read into the Python script as 1D array (vector) of 0's and 1's.
-Keras, the neural networks library used, running on top of Theano for this network, required the labels to be converted to binary class matrices.
+Keras, the neural networks library used, running on top of Theano for this network, required the labels to be converted to binary class matrices.<br>
-    For example, input label vector: [[1],                  Output label vector: [[0, 1], [0],                                        [1, 0],
-                                      [0],                                        [1, 0],
-                                      [1]]                                        [0, 1]]
+    For example, the entry [0] becomes [1, 0] and the entry [1] becomes [0, 1].

 ## Architecture
 The convolutional neural network (CNN) can learn that hard fixed lines and shapes, discerned from greater pixel differentiation, are more likely to be man-made objects, whereas images with less pixel differentiation, hence softer edges, are more likely to come from a natural setting.
 Brighter and more uniform colors are generally more likely to come from man-made objects.
 And very regular patterns, some that may be indiscernable to the human eye, are more likely to be manufactured by mankind.